 “Building self belief, resilience and a love of challenge”

-Established in April 2014 in North East Surrey ‘Oaks Academy Trust’ began with two schools, Banstead Infant School and Warren Mead Junior School.
-In a vote of confidence from the Department for Education, Oaks was upgraded to Sponsor status that July.
+Established in 2014 in East Surrey ‘Oaks Academy Trust’ began with two schools, Banstead Infant School and Warren Mead Junior School.
+In a vote of confidence from the Department for Education, Oaks has been upgraded to Sponsor status and is now expanding as a primary-only Multi-Academy Trust.

 We know that working in partnership with other schools brings about improvement and higher achievement for children.
 Such collaboration is an exciting way to work.